Sawrz/docker-configs/wekan/README.md

 1. Change `ROOT_DIR`s value to the path of your main directory.

-1. Enter the URL you want GitLab to be reachable in `URL`.
+1. Enter the URL you want Wekan to be reachable in `URL`.

 ### Setup the URL